|32 3290780[+]\Inpendent Living|

 Getting my flat

 In about 2005 I put myself on the housing waiting list.
-It was now 2010 and I had heard nothing.
-In 2009 I had the flu about 9 years ago I was still able to transfer and dress myself.
-The flu bought with it some really bad muscle spasm (I remember I was unable to even bend my knees for about 3 days - my legs were just locked out straight in front of me).
+It was now 2010 and I had heard nothng.
+I had the flu in the previous year and the flu bought with it some really bad muscle spasm (I remember I was unable to even bend my knees for about 3 days - my legs were just locked out straight in front of me).
 Because my body was so tense I couldn’t sleep and because I couldn’t sleep I was getting more tense.
 Eventually my doctor sent me to A&E and they prescribed Morphine to relax my body and help me sleep.
 After about 4 months I got back into a good sleep routine and the spasm started to ease.

 During that time mum and dad would lift me to transfer.
 We just got on with it and I always thought I’d be able to build myself back up.
 However because I hadn’t been taking my own weight and stretching my calf muscles/tendons, my ankles had become really weak and when I tried to take my own weight again they just gave way.
 So mum and dad continued to take my weight when transferring.